TickleThePanda/carpe-dm/src/plans/unbound.md

 Faurin was previously her lover and instead of killing her, he instead imprisoned her in a warded tower, taking her amulet, a family heirloom, as proof of killing her.
-The warded tower would only allow her to leave if the amulet was returned and the tower's doorway re-opened.
+The warded tower would only allow her to leave if the amulet was returned and the tower's doorway reopened.

 Faurin had planned to later free Elidyr from the tower, when he discovered a way to strip the Elidyr of her powers.